nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ## 1. Welcome

 Werkbook is a task manager for users to manage their schedules and tasks via a command-line interface.
 With just a single line of command, users can add, manipulate, and organize tasks in a hassle-free manner!
-Werkbook is a simple, yet fast and powerful tool that will help you to increase your productivity.
+Werkbook is a simple, yet fast and powerful tool that will help you increase your productivity.

-Let Werkbook werk your work.
+Let Werkbook werk your work!

 ## 2. Getting Started